Twisted-Fields/robot_docs/docs/source/overview.rst

 Software
 -----------

-Acorn's system software is primarily written in python, with embedded systems code written in C++.
+Acorn's system software is primarily written in python.
+Embedded systems code is written in C++.

 For more details see :doc:`software`